rsyed0/neural-networks/README.md

 * Creating networks given layer size parameters
 * Training networks from MNIST dataset
 * Network at network.txt that can classify MNIST images
+* Image prompt and classifier to showcase library

 # Future Plans #
 * Implement other types of neural nets